rahmatnugr/hiring-process/99co/exam-test.md

      This environment will be the place of production workloads of the web application.
 When commit in trunk/master branch already deployed in staging environment and automated test conducted in CI job not showing any error, we can tag it as new 'release' with git tag (with certain format like `release-${version_number}`) and it will trigger CI pipeline to deploy the code to production environment.

    When bug or error happens in production, we should apply patch fix immediately.
-Team that assigned to solve the problem can checkout to commit on trunk/master where error happens in production, reproduce the error on staging environment, then create a temporary 'feature' branch to solve the error, then merge back to trunk and give it a git tag with certain format to trigger path to production environment immediately.
+Team member that assigned to solve the problem can checkout to commit on trunk/master where error happens in production, reproduce the error on staging environment, then create a temporary 'feature' branch to solve the error, then merge back to trunk and give it a git tag with certain format to trigger path to production environment immediately.
 So this approach will take little time to be done.

 ---